nvaws/saa-c03/newLab.md

 remove the public permission policy from s3 bucket turn on the "Block public access (bucket settings)"

-let us serve this website using CloudFront now go to cloudfront create distibution
-Origin domain: selet your s3 bucket from the dropdown Ignore the recommandation to "Use websie endpoint" if you see a message select "Legacy access identities"
-Click on Create new OAI
-Select "Yes, update the bucket policy"

-leave everything default
-Default root object - optional: type index.html

-click on Create distribution

-copy the distribution url and visit in few minutes after the distribution is deployed

-check if there is Bucket policy created in your S3 bucket

-your website is now eing served by the CloudFront url only and not directly accessible using eh previous "Bucket website endpoint"

-verify the functionality of your website

 Cleanup steps
 disable and delete the CloudFront distribution (takes time)